© 2026 KPCW

 Associated Press

-Third District Judge Richard Mrazik disqualified himself from Richins' petition July 1.
+Third District Judge Richard Mrazik referred Richins' petition to a separate state judge for review July 1.

-The judge who sentenced Kouri Richins to life in prison for aggravated murder is asking to step back from the case as she seeks a new trial.
+The judge who sentenced Kouri Richins to life in prison for aggravated murder is asking another judge to step in after her defense team requested his removal June 30.

 The 14-page motion asked for the court to vacate her conviction and hold a new trial.
 They say the judge’s actions created “an appearance of bias” against Richins and in favor of prosecutors throughout the trial.